coderofsalvation/bashdoc/README.md

 * easy to trigger from githooks (on deployment e.g.)

 I know there are fancy other packages, but sometimes I need the bare minimum.

+The example scans all php files from the root, but with a bit of bashfu you can tailor it to your own needs.